Information for Employers and Employees

 Employers must verify that an individual whom they plan to employ or continue to employ in the United States is authorized to accept employment in the United States.
 For more information about the employment authorization verification process, see our I-9 Central page.

-As an employer, you may require the services of an alien to work at your company or business.
+As an employer, you may require the services of a noncitizen to work at your company or business.
 If the individual is already a permanent resident (Green Card holder), you may hire that individual, but you must comply with the employment verification requirements.

-No alien may accept employment in the United States unless they have been authorized to do so.
-Some aliens, such as those who have been admitted as permanent residents, granted asylum or refugee status, or admitted in work-related nonimmigrant classifications, may have employment authorization as a direct result of their immigration status.
-Other aliens may need to apply individually for employment authorization.
+No noncitizen may accept employment in the United States unless they have been authorized to do so.
+Some noncitizen, such as those who have been admitted as permanent residents, granted asylum or refugee status, or admitted in work-related nonimmigrant classifications, may have employment authorization as a direct result of their immigration status.
+Other noncitizens may need to apply individually for employment authorization.

 There are many ways in which a person may be able to work in the United States.
 You may seek an immigration classification that permits you to live and work in the United States permanently or temporarily.
 In most instances, your employer or potential employer must petition for you.
 In this Working in the United States section, you will find information about coming to the United States to work temporarily or permanently and the many different eligibility categories for working in the United States.